Can family and education breaks save you tax?

 Both a credit and a tax-free 529 plan or ESA distribution can be taken as long as expenses paid with the distribution aren’t used to claim the credit.

 Be aware that income-based phaseouts apply to these credits.
-(See the Charts “2017 family and education tax breaks: Are you eligible?” and “2018 family and education tax breaks: Are you eligible?”.)
-If you don’t qualify for one of the credits on your 2017 return because your income is too high, your child might.
-However, you must forgo your $4,050 dependency exemption for the child (and the child can’t take the exemption).
+(See the Charts “2018 family and education tax breaks: Are you eligible?” and “2019 family and education tax breaks: Are you eligible?”.)
+If you don’t qualify for one of the credits on your 2018 return because your income is too high, your child might.

 Achieving a Better Life Experience (ABLE) accounts offer a tax-advantaged way to fund qualified disability expenses for a beneficiary who became blind or disabled before age 26.
 For federal purposes, tax treatment is similar to that of Section 529 college savings plans.
-Aggregate contributions are generally limited to $14,000 for 2017 and $15,000 for 2018.
+Aggregate contributions are generally limited to $15,000 for 2018 and 2019.